-Since lockdown in March 2020, HANDS volunteers responded to over 1,300 requests for help with shopping and prescription deliveries.
-Desk volunteers made "keeping in touch" telephone calls and organised the shopping and prescription requests.
-A telephone befriending service was launched during the period in place of personal visits.
+HANDS volunteers responded to over 1,300 requests for help with shopping and prescription deliveries.
+Our telephone befriending service was launched during the period in place of personal visits.
 HANDS desk and befriending volunteers made over 1,500 calls.

-The trustees believe HANDS was able to make a significant positive impact on lives and well-being of clients impacted by Covid.
-This has been recognised by the Council who recently made us and the other seven neighbourhood care groups within the borough, joint winners of Richmond's "Community Heroes Award for 2020".
+The trustees believe HANDS continues to make a significant positive impact on lives and well-being of its clients impacted by Covid.